 No one would even know our names

 Atwood Magazine is proud to be premiering “These Modern Times,” the lead single off Garrett Owen’s forthcoming sophomore album Quiet Lives (out 9/18).
-Formally introducing himself in 2016 through a hauntingly melodic set of soft, honest, and lilting songs, Owens has many a song and story to tell: The son of a missionary, he grew up in Africa and struggled to assimilate to American life upon his family’s decision to resettle in the States.
+Formally introducing himself in 2016 through a hauntingly melodic set of soft, honest, and lilting songs, Owen has many a song and story to tell: The son of a missionary, he grew up in Africa and struggled to assimilate to American life upon his family’s decision to resettle in the States.
 Music has always been a “source of life” for the Ft.
 Worth-based troubadour, whose raw, innermost feelings flow free each time he picks up his guitar and sings.

 Owen’s music is classical singer/songwriter with a (dare we say?) “modern” twist: He writes from and to the heart, his impassioned vocal work and emotional finger-picking second only to his stunning, evocative lyricism.
 This talent is on full display in “These Modern Times,” as the artist reckons with the perils of our present-day, “always on” reality: